Wowtac H01 Headlamp Review

 I believe there’s just one version of the H01.

 List price for the H01 is an incredible $19.99!
 Including a cell and for the features it packs, that’s quite a deal!

-Also have a look at the whole of Wowtac on amazon.
+Also, have a look at the whole of Wowtac on amazon.
 They’re having a Father’s Day sale!
 It’s a 20% sale on all WOWTAC flashlights and 30% off for A4 V2 on Father’s Day.
-No coupon needed; the final price has been discounted on Father’s Day.
+No coupon is needed; the final price has been discounted on Father’s Day.

 Like I said above – for $20, this is a great value light.
 The emitter being XP-G2 (and not XP-G3) is a choice I appreciate by Wowtac (ie thank you for not going with the universally bad tinted XP-G3).
 The UI is good, the size is good, onboard charging works well, the headband is comfortable – there’s really very little if anything to dislike here!